carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 > Let's check the cleaned version of the previous [file](../files/04-better-metadata.xlsx).
 >
 > Look how easy it is to calculate the average biomas, and if you have Office365, see how
-> easy it is to get average value per genotype.
+> easy it is to get average values per genotype.
 >
-> Do you think it would take more effort to record the data in the clean way to start with
+> Do you think it would take more effort to record data in a cleaned way to start with,
-> comparing to the 'bad example' presented before?
+> in comparison to the 'bad example' presented before?
 >
 > How long do you think it took to "clean" the original, problematic data?
 {: .callout}

 ## Outsmarted by Excel

-Excel has built in autoformating function which can make biologist's life more difficult
+Excel has built in autoformatting functions which can make biologist's life more difficult

 > ## Finding the right date
 >
-> Open excel and type following values into the cells:
+> Open Excel and type following values into the cells:
 >
 > | A    | B     | C      | D    | E      | F      |
 > |------|-------|--------|------|--------|--------|
 > | Gene | SEPT2 | Sample | 0013 | Record | 12/5/4 |
 > | Mar1 | 1 March | Mar-1 | 1-3 |14/3/20 | 43904  |
 >
-> * Is what you see what typed?
+> * Is what you see what you typed?
-> * Can you force it?
+> * Can you force Excel to keep your formatting?
 > * Do you know which year the dates represent?
 >
 > {: .solution}